Cornwall

 So how do I score the quality of the beer?

 You don’t have to be an ‘expert’ to begin scoring your beer.
 However, it is not about your personal favourite beer receiving the highest scores!
 You may try a beer that isn’t to your normal taste but what you need to consider is the quality of that beer, how well the pub has kept it and served it and score it according to the general guide below.
-It is a simple 0 to 5 point system, with half points being used if your opinion of the beer falls between two categories.

-3. Once you have found your pub a ‘Beer Score’ box will appear on the right hand side of the screen (or on the tab bar underneath the pub photo if you are using a smart phone).
-4. Simply fill in the date and your score then as you begin typing the brewery or beer name, a list of possible beers should automatically appear underneath where you are typing.
+3. Once you have found your pub a 'Beer Score' box will appear on the right hand side of the screen (or on the pub photo if you are using a smart phone).
+4. Simply fill in the date and your score then as you begin typing the list of possible beers should automatically appear underneath where you are typing.
 Click on the correct beer.
-In some cases, the beer you are drinking may be new or a one off by the brewery so may not appear on the list, if this is the case you can simply type in the brewery name and beer name in the boxes.
-You can add a comment if you wish and a price per pint in pounds before any discount.
-Click ‘Submit and score again’ if you another beer to score at that pub, or 'Submit and close' if not.
-Your score will be entered into the database.
+The brewery name and beer name in the boxes.
+You can add a comment if you wish and a price per pint in pounds if you want.
+Click 'Submit and score again' if you another beer to score at that pub, or 'Submit and close' if not.
+Your score will go into the database.
 It is as simple as that.
-An added bonus is that it will keep a record of your scores so you can look back to see what beers you have had and how you rated them if you want.
+An added bonus is that it will keep a record of your scores so you can look back at what you have had and how you rated them if you want.